This post may contain affiliate sales links. Please read my disclosure policy.

 Toss cooked chicken pieces in orange sauce to thoroughly coat.
 Garnish with sesame seeds and scallions.
 Serve hot over white rice.

 There isn’t a cut of chicken that is better than the others for making orange chicken.
 I used boneless, skinless chicken thighs.
 I like that chicken thighs are slightly juicer than chicken breast tends to be.
-They are also very forgiving is you have a tendency to overcook.
+They are also very forgiving if you have a tendency to overcook.
+Still, boneless skinless chicken breasts will work fine as well.
 Feel free to use what you prefer or have on hand.

 What to Serve with Orange Chicken